drakesvoboda/4710/README.md

 Step 1.
 Import project from war into Eclipse Luna

+Step 1.1 Ensure JRE version is 1.8

 Step 2.
 Configure a Tomcat 7 server in Eclipse

+Step 2.2 Ensure Tomcat 7 library is on the projects build path

 Step 3.
 Run the \WebContent\jsps\main.jsp file on the Tomcat server